KanadShee-18/Kanad-Demo2/README.md

 # Kanad-Demo2
-This is a demo2 for git and github profile.
+This is a demo2 for git and github class.